acabra85/webcalculator/README.md

   If the desired port 8080 wants to be replaced, modify the ```server.connector.port``` property on the ```webcalculator.yml``` file.

 ###Postman endpoint catalogue
- 1. A catalogue for postman with templates for the endpoints is available trhough this https://www.getpostman.com/collections/abdc14b0f2ea89ff1634
+ 1. A catalogue for postman with templates for the endpoints is available in the folder /config/postman
- 2. Only required to use the option "import" in Postman Chrome extension (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)
+ 2. Only required to use the option "import collection" and import environment in Postman Chrome extension (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)